BrendanBenshoof/BrendanBenshoof.github.io/content/snippets/thisblog.md

 I stole most of the design language for this blog from [Gregory Gundersen](https://gregorygundersen.com/) with consent implied by [How I Built this Blog](https://gregorygundersen.com/How%20I%20Built%20This%20Blog.html).

-I find jekyll and similar systems too opinonated on folder structure.
+I find jekyll and similar systems too opinionated on folder structure.
-Static site generators all seem to demand you structure your website a certian way.
+Static site generators all seem to demand you structure your website a certain way.

 I want to ensure I never break links, so I am running a custom static site generation toolchain using:

 - [python](https://www.python.org/)
 - [frontmatter](https://pypi.org/project/python-frontmatter/)
 	- Watch out for "no tabs in YAML".
 - [jinja2](https://jinja.palletsprojects.com/en/3.1.x/)
 	- I don't think I would use jinja in prod, but it is great for offline use.
 - [mistune](https://mistune.lepture.com/en/latest/)
 	- I had some trouble managing the plugins, but the default parser does everything I want.

 I like putting basically all the configuration required into frontmatter.
 The script itself is actually simple enough to cite here:

 ```
 # scan the content of the blog